Airblader/i3-sticky/README.md

 window that is present on multiple workspaces.
 Note that for floating windows you can use the i3 command `sticky`.

-This is a work in progress and depends on not-yet merged features in i3.
+This is a work in progress.

 ## Usage